f5devcentral/f5-velos-training/docs/velos_monitoring_snmp.rst

     GET https://{{velos_chassis1_system_controller_ip}}:8888/restconf/data/openconfig-interfaces:interfaces/interface=2%2Fmgmt0/config

-You should see a resonse similar to the one below.
+You should see a response similar to the one below.

 .. code-block:: json